 Imagine 2 billion people coming to a single shop daily.
 Even if these people don’t buy something, it’s most likely that this shop has an extremely high net worth and potential.
-That is what YouTube is and that is the potential you are looking at.
-So let’s first focus on the question that can you make money from YouTube
+That is what YouTube is, and that is the potential you are looking at.
+So let’s first focus on whether you can make money from YouTube.

-Many people have mastered that potential on how to make money from vlogging.
-With a minimum of 10 million subscribers on YouTube, you must have heard of a name like.
+Many people have mastered the potential how to make money from vlogging.
+With a minimum of 10 million subscribers on YouTube, you must have heard of a name like this.

-PewDiePie ( 110 million subscribers), Mr. Beast (74.2 million subscribers), and many more names.
-These names generate more than 15 million dollars from YouTube annually.
+PewDiePie (110 million subscribers), Mr. Beast (74.2 million subscribers), and many more names.
+These names generate over 15 million dollars from YouTube annually.
 That kind of money comes from mastering the art of how to make money on YouTube.
 That is a butt load of money for making video content.
 It’s all about how you sell your content.

 If you’re here, you probably have your own YouTube vlogging channel or are thinking to start one and monetize it.
 There’s no denying that there is immense potential in making money from vlogging on YouTube but what are they?
 What are the most effective ones to make money from vlogging?
 How can we stand out in a crowd of millions of content creators to get paid decently?
 You’ve come to the right place but before we discuss how you can make money from vlogging, let’s see what the process is.